LeadShuriken/java-sandbox/RMI_EMOJI_CHAT/README.md

 ## TODO
 While most of the bellow are outside of the scope of RMI they need to be pointed out as they are to be DONE and are now a serious hinder to the use of the application (commercilly)

-•	Serialisiation and save of local application state (associations and such)
-•	Panel for reference of whom is in the chat.
-•	Personal messege to user.
-•	Posibility to save a group of emoji/image and their association(if they use any).
-•	Panel for adding images other then emoji (gif/png).
-•	Video and audio chat (real easy with RMI).
-•	Codebase URI for full remote functionality of the RMI.
+â€¢	Serialisiation and save of local application state (associations and such) â€¢	Panel for reference of whom is in the chat. â€¢	Personal messege to user. â€¢	Posibility to save a group of emoji/image and their association(if they use any). â€¢	Panel for adding images other then emoji (gif/png). â€¢	Video and audio chat (real easy with RMI). â€¢	Codebase URI for full remote functionality of the RMI.